 *Update: The property sold to a private buyer for 33,000,000 Yen.
-They were the only bidder.*
+They were the only bidder.
+It was then carefully restored, and registered as a Tangible Cultural Property in 2014.
+From 2015 onwards it has been open to the public.

 The original 350+ year old Nikko Kanaya Hotel has been foreclosed on and is up for auction with a minimum bid set at 25 million Yen (320,000 USD).
 The house was originally built as a samurai residence in the Kan’ei era (1624-1644).
 At the beginning of the Meiji era, James Curtis Hepburn, a Christian missionary who created the Hepburn romanization system for Japanese, stayed at the home, which was then the residence of Zenichiro Kanaya.
 Mr. Hepburn suggested that the owner use his home as an inn for foreigners.
 The house soon became a popular spot for foreign guests and became known as “Kanaya Cottage Inn” and was later re-named “Kanaya Hotel.”